shaswattejankar/internship-tasks-bsk/README.md

     i.
 What are corn jobs, basic cron jobs, and job to log the cpu usage in a log file

     ii.
 Basics of CloudWatch w.r.t ec2 instance, the different types of metrics, and how to creat a alert for when a cpu or disk usage goes above a threshold  for a ec2 instance

+20. Boto3 implementation for tasks done in console:

+    i.
+S3 Bucket Actions using AWS SNS. [ Link to repo holding the Code ](https://github.com/shaswattejankar/aws-s3-sns-with-lambda)

+    ii.
+React App Deployment on S3 / Static Site Hosting on S3.

+    iii.
+S3 bucket synchronisation in same region ( for different regions extra charges are required).

+    iv.
+Installation of web server functionality of Apache and nginx on a ec2 instance.

+    v.
+Dockerized Python flask application and deployment on EC2.
+Already created a dockerized python flask app and added to Docker hub, using that do the remaining parts.

 -----
 Pending Tasks -> 8 :